sartorlab/mint/README.md

 make pulldown_align
 make bisulfite_align
 make pulldown_sample
+make bisulfite_sample
 make bisulfite_compare
 make pulldown_compare
 make sample_classification
 make compare_classification
 ```

-To see what will be run by the pipeline without *actually* running anything, you can `make -n pulldown_align`, etc. for each of the commands.
+To see what will be run by the pipeline without *actually* running anything, you can `make -n pulldown_align`, etc. for each of the commands. *NOTE:* This is also a way to check that a module completed without problem.
+If you run `make -n pulldown_align` after the module finishes, `make` will report that nothing is to be done for that rule.

 Depending on the computing hardware used, projects can be run with the `make -j n` command where `n` is a positive integer.
 The `-j` flag specifies how many commands `make` is allowed to run simultaneously.
 When it is not present, the default is to run commands in serial.

 **NOTE:** Some software in the `mint` pipeline have options for the number of processors to use, so some care should be taken not to exceed the computing limitations of the hardware.
-For example, `bismark` tends to use 5 cores per instantiation, so using `make -j 5` would really use 25 cores.
+Tools that have parameters for the user of multiple processors are: `bismark_methylation_extractor`, `methylSig`, and `PePr`.
+By default, the number of processors to use is set to 1.

 ## Outputs